-- An 31% of the ads did not require any specific software (they only said things like "they must be proficient in GIS".)
+- 31% of the ads did not specify any specific software (they only said things like “must be competent in GIS”).
 This seems to be the other side of the balance.
 And the author reflects: "It can not be known with certainty whether these warnings are due to employers assuming that if you know a GIS, you know everyone, or if employers do not know what skills they specifically want."
 A very interesting question, right?
 How to know?

 A chart showing the software technologies organized according to the most number of times named in each of the 140 sample notices accompanies this analysis: